Campus overflows with smiles, fun and festivities during Homecoming and 150th kickoff

 Lewos said that watching his grandson thrive at the same institution was a source of immense pride, underscoring the lasting impact of his determination to complete his education.

 “He was so happy,” his wife, Diane Lewos, said.
 “He told me, ‘I don’t think I’m going to graduation.’
 I said, ‘Oh, yes, you’re going to graduation.’
 The three kids and I got here at seven in the morning because it was out on the field, and we wanted to get good seats.
-I believe he smiled more that day while getting the diploma that he did when we got married.”
+I believe he smiled more that day while getting the diploma than he did when we got married.”

 Lancer pride and joy were evident all over campus on Saturday, Sept.
 28, as more than 3,000 alumni, faculty, students, and their families took part in 2024 Homecoming & Family Weekend and the kickoff of the university’s 150th anniversary celebration.
 The festivities included a carnival with rides and free food, a slate of family-friendly activities like bingo and a petting zoo, a Multicultural Experience tent, a lineup of exciting Lancer athletics games and an ALANA/BIPOC reception at the president’s house.
 With clear and sunny weather, the celebration was the largest Homecoming in years.